 Treadstone’s Jason Bourne Connection, Explained

-If you had to count some of the best-know spy characters on your fingertips, Jason Bourne’s name would definitely be one of them.
+If you had to count some of the best-known spy characters at your fingertips, Jason Bourne’s name would definitely be one of them.
 Played by Matt Damon, the story of the superspy suffering from amnesia raked in a lot of money for its makers.
 The story itself had such a grand scope that what was intended to be a trilogy spawned into two more films.
 Now, it has received a spin-off in the form of the television series, ‘Treadstone’.

 While it is thrilling to watch a story of highly-trained superspies who parkour around, kicking ass, fluently speaking multiple languages just because, and are capable of single-handedly taking down a bunch of people, it also makes us question, could there really be a government program that turns people into such badass assassins?
 Could ‘Treadstone’ be a real thing?
 Here’s the answer.